Skip to content

 ‘AJ’ recently confirmed his recent dialog with Fury during his three-day world tour to promote his upcoming rematch with Andy Ruiz Jnr.

 “He tells me he’s going to knock me out.
-And then I’ll say, ‘after your last performance, Mush, you’ll need a lot of improvement to knock me out.”
+And then I’ll say, ‘After your last performance, Mush, you’ll need a lot of improvement to knock me out.”

 “I would have to, but logically, it depends on how you lose,” said Fury when asked if he’d give Andy Ruiz Jr. a rematch if he’d lost to him the way Joshua did.